jboi-github/GameFrame/README.md

 For In-App purchases, **GameFrame** defines `Consumable` and `NonConsumable` in the way, they're described in [StoreKit In-App Purchase](https://developer.apple.com/documentation/storekit/in-app_purchase)

 These items are maintained, reported and interacted throughout the game in many differnt ways.
-The following picture illustrates how they relate and interact with different serices on iOS.
+The following picture illustrates how they relate and interact with different services on iOS.
 ![illustrate information interaction with iOS services](./images/information.png)

 ### Navigation